mnlipp/jdrupes-httpcodec/overview.md

 ![HTTP request and response messages](http-messages.svg)

 Now we have all the pieces together.
-In order to write an HTTP server you need an `HTTPDecoder` parameterized with `HTTPRequest` as type of the decoded message and `HTTPResponse` as type of any preliminary feedback (optionally provided by the `Decoder.Result`).
+In order to write an HTTP server you need an `HttpDecoder` parameterized with `HttpRequest` as type of the decoded message and `HttpResponse` as type of any preliminary feedback (optionally provided by the `Decoder.Result`).
 This is what makes up an
 {@link org.jdrupes.httpcodec.protocols.http.server.HttpRequestDecoder}.
-And you need an `HttpEncoder` parameterized with `HTTPRequest` as type of the messages to be encode, in short an
+And you need an `HttpEncoder` parameterized with `HttpRequest` as type of the messages to be encode, in short an
 {@link org.jdrupes.httpcodec.protocols.http.server.HttpResponseEncoder}.